Rema-Kalenga Wildlife Sanctuary: Biodiversity

-According to the locals, Tigers and Leopards were common back in the 1960s.
-But since 1971, there has been no certain tiger sightings.
-However very rare occasional reports of Leopards surface but these are more likely to be stray individuals of bordering Indian forest.
-Also Dholes or Asiatic Wild Dogs are extinct since 90s.
-At present different types of small wild cats and jackals are main terrestrial predators of the forest.
+According to the locals, tigers and leopards were common back in the 1960s but, since 1971, there have been no certain tiger sightings.
+There are occasional reports of leopards, though these may be of stray individuals from the bordering Indian forest.
+Dholes have been locally extinct since the 1990s.
+At present, small wildcats and jackals are the main terrestrial predators of the forest.